pypeaday/dotfiles/README.md

 ## Tools

 - nvim (PDE/IDE)
+- I use LazyVim as an nvim distro and customize it a bit more to my liking
 - tmux (session manager)
 - i3-gaps (work: Tiling window manager)
 - pop_os!
 22.04 (home: OS and DE)